VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 # Name of the alert to be tested.
 alertname: <string>

-# List of expected alerts which are firing under the given alertname at
+# List of the expected alerts that are firing under the given alertname at
-# given evaluation time.
+# the given evaluation time.
 If you want to test if an alerting rule should
-# not be firing, then you can mention the above fields and leave 'exp_alerts' empty.
+# not be firing, then you can mention only the fields above and leave 'exp_alerts' empty.
 exp_alerts:
   [ - <alert> ]
 ```